paladinmiso/s/Financialization.md

 Our enemy has left traces left behind, from which we can discern the strategies, the tricks, and the patterns.
 It is time for us to come up with a counterattack, and react while we still can.

 This Wiki can be the place where we start.

 ***

-### Bibliography

-Amadeo, Kimberly.
-“2008 Financial Crisis: Causes, Costs and could it Reoccur?” _The Balance.com_.
-Last modified March 17, 2017, http://www.thebalance.com/2008-financial-crisis-3305679

-Brown, Wendy. _Undoing the Demos: Neoliberalism’s Stealth Revolution_.
-Brooklyn: Zone Books, 2015.

-Foucault, Michel. _The Birth of Biopolitics: Lectures at the Collége de France, 1978-79_, Edited by Michel Senellart.
-Translated by Graham Burchell.
-New York: Picador, 2004.

-Fukuyama, Francis.
-"The End of History?" _The National Interest_ no. 4 (1989): 3-18.

-Harvey, David. _A Brief History of Neoliberalism_.
-Oxford: Oxford University Press, 2005.

-Huntington, Samuel P. "The Clash of Civilization?" _Foreign Affairs_ 72, no. 3 (1993): 22-49.

-Krippner, Greta R. _Capitalizing on Crisis: The Political Origins of the Rise of Finance_.
-Cambridge: Harvard University Press, 2011.

-Lapavitsas, Costas.
-“Theorizing Financialization.” _Work, Employment and Society_ 25, no. 4 (2011): 611-626.

-Lazzarato, Maurizio. _Governing by Debt_.
-Translated by Joshua David Jordan.
-South Pasadena: Semiotext(e), 2015.

-––. _The Making of the Indebted Man: An Essay on the Neoliberal Condition_.
-Translated by Joshua David Jordan.
-Los Angeles: Semiotext(e), 2012.

-Marazzi, Christian. _The Violence of Financial Capitalism_.
-Translated by Kristina Lebedeva and Jason Francis Mc Gimsey.
-Los Angeles: Semiotext(e), 2011.

-Sweezy, Paul M. “More (or Less) on Globalization.” _Monthly Review_ 49, no. 4 (1997): 1-4.

-“The Origins of the Financial Crisis: Crash Course.” _The Economist.com_.
-September 17, 2013, http://www.economist.com/news/schoolsbrief/21584534-effects-financial-crisis-are-still-being-felt-five-years-article.

-Vercellone, Carlo.
-“The Crisis of the Law of Value and the Becoming-Rent of Profit.”
-In _Crisis in the Global Economy: Financial Markets.
-Social Struggles, and New Political Scenarios_, edited by Andrea Fumagalli and Sandro Mezzadra, 85-118.
-Los Angeles: Semiotext(e), 2010.

-Wearden, Graeme, David Teather, and Jill Treanor.
-“Banking Crisis: Lehman Brothers Files for Bankruptcy Protection.” _The Guardian.com_.
-September 15, 2008. http://www.theguardian.com/business/2008/sep/15/lehmanbrothers.creditcrunch.

-***